karlkedrovsky/wordpress-ansible/README.md

     openssl passwd -apr1

-Update the basicauth and middleware labels in the web server config of the playbook with the new user and password.
-The default user/password in the playbook is wordpress/wordpress.
+Update the basicauth user and password in the vars.yml file with the new user and password.
+The default user/password defined in the vars.yml file is wordpress/wordpress.

-To remove the basic auth just remove the these two labels
+To remove the basic auth just remove the these two labels from both the web and mailhog container tasks in playbook.yml.

-    "traefik.http.middlewares.{{ PROJECT_NAME }}-auth.basicauth.users": "wordpress:$apr1$w/XbxD2m$mTZm7UFIOga16nuhiS87Q0"
+    "traefik.http.middlewares.{{ PROJECT_NAME }}-auth.basicauth.users": "{{ BASIC_AUTH_USER }}:{{ BASIC_AUTH_PASSWORD }}"
     "traefik.http.routers.{{ PROJECT_NAME }}.middlewares": "{{ PROJECT_NAME }}-auth"